zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

-# Week 1 - Utilize Data
+# Week 1 - Android Studio and Utilizing Data

 This week we'll learn the basics of creating a project in *Android Studio* and how to write code and display output in an Android application.
 We'll also